0chain/zboxcli/README.md

 Response

-Response will be a json string with array of filenames, it's path and more information about the folders and files.
-Amongst them lookuphash is useful later during download
+Response will be a list with information for each file/folder in the given path.
+The information includes lookuphash which is require for download via authticket
+(Optional file list in json format)

 #### get
 Use command get to get the information about the allocation like  total size of the allocation, used size, number of challenges and the result of that, etc.